EtienneLnr/TimeFlow/README.md

 ## Folders and files overview

 - data folder: Contains a small subpart of the Electricity dataset specifically prepared for classical imputation and forecasting experiments.
+If you want to apply TimeFlow to other datasets, the input data must have the same structure as the tensors in the Electricity folder (value/gridpoint pairs with the gridpoint between 0 and 1, etc.).
 - experiments folder: Includes the necessary files for training the models and performing inference for both imputation and forecasting tasks.
 - save_models folder: Serves as a storage location for saving the trained models.
 - src folder: Contains the network architecture and the metalearning procedure required for the experiments.